Columns: No Margins, No Limits, No Kidding!

 Stella Starr, Pet Columnist

 "Animal shelters in the USA are casting a wide net - from Puerto Rico to as far as Taiwan - to fill kennels," reported USA Today.
 The reason?
-Through education and financially supported pet sterilization programs, many shelters "have solved the stray problem in their own area - but rather than shut down, they become de facto pet stores.
-Some charge more than $200 per adoption for imported dogs."
+Through education and financially supported pet sterilization programs, many shelters "have solved the stray problem in their own area - but rather than shut down, they become de facto pet stores."
+The adoption charge was more than most people pay for TV or stereo!

-Obviously the animal rights “guilt” campaign is working.
-People don't buy a purebred because PETA says they will be condemning an innocent shelter dog to death.
-Of course that isn’t true but the average pet-seeker has been persuaded.
-What they are not told is this that many are dumped at shelters because they have health or behavioral problems that owners found impossible to deal with.
+The animal rights “guilt” campaign is working.
+People shun a purebred because PETA says they will be condemning an innocent shelter dog to death.
+Of course that isn’t true but the average family thinking about a puppy for Christmas is persuaded.
+What people don't realize is that most pets dumped at shelters have health or behavioral problems that other owners found impossible to deal with.

 Dog and cat breeders have a problem and it appears no one is sticking up for them.
-I'm getting better at researching material online but I couldn't find a single concrete instance of any fight either registry won except perhaps CFA's against a couple of bills in California.
+I'm getting better at researching material online.
 I used to donate to HSUS (before I learned better) and I would donate to the dog or cat registries but they don’t seem to want our money to fight animal rights, or the adoption racket.
 As my grandson says, go figure.